janearc/riak-dc/README.md

 Accordingly, I wrote a tiny little wrapper around `http`, and here is the product.

-It is my hope that the code behind this never actually exceeds the length of the documentation & test suite, and that anyone should be able to just `npm install riak-js` and be coding against a Riak quickly.
+It is my hope that the code behind this never actually exceeds the length of the documentation & test suite, and that anyone should be able to just `npm install riak-dc` and be coding against a Riak quickly.

 ### Exported Functions